You’re My Hero

 2. Take your parents out of the comparison game.

 Has your mother/father always been lacking in your eyes?
 Have you wished that they could’ve been more like other parents – either real or imagined?

 Again, the harsh reality is that they did what they did, they are who they are.
 No one else walks in their shoes.
 And, there’s no crystal ball to say for certain what someone else, given the exact same circumstances, would have done or not.

 Allow your parents to be the individuals that God made them, learning and growing at a pace all their own.
 God directs the path of our parents – not us.

 3. Realize your parents weren’t always parents.

 Imagine this.
 Your mom/dad used to be a toddler in diapers, a contrary teenager, a wild co-ed, and a myriad of other things on their journey to becoming your parent.
-They did not simply emerge from the womb as your mother/father!
+They did not simply pop out of the womb as your mother/father!

 Just as certain experiences have shaped our outlook, perceptions, decisions, and judgment, our parents had experiences – that we may know nothing about – that shaped them as well.